Dylan-Hackett/Thaumazein/README.md

 If either of these words looks wrong the bootloader will stay in DFU.

-## Project Overview and Tasks

-### Description
-Thaumazein is a polyphonic synthesizer running on the Daisy Seed platform, featuring multiple synthesis engines from Mutable Instruments Plaits, along with effects like delay and arpeggiation.
-It uses a touch-based interface for control.

 ### Current Tasks
 *   Integrate Clouds granular texture synthesizer.
 *   Optimize CPU usage further if needed.